 - Stationary point sources - predominantly industrial processes.

 - Mobile line sources - road, rail and air transport.

 - Area sources - other influential sources, such as domestic emissions, for which it is not practical to resolve to point or line representations but which are nevertheless collectively significant.
 These sources are essentially population based and include, for example, combustion and solvent usage-related emissions from domestic houses.

 The EMIGMA database covers an area of 1272km2 encompassing the ten local authorities of Greater Manchester.

 The database allows the magnitude and spatial distribution of emissions across Greater Manchester to be investigated and enables the relative importance of different sources of air pollution to be examined.

 The emissions data has a further role in providing the basis for dispersion modelling exercises and air quality management planning.

-In conjunction with transport models it also provides the basis for forecasting air quality and determining the effects of changes in land use planning and transportation policies.
+In conjunction with transport models, it also provides the basis for forecasting air quality and determining the effects of changes in land use planning and transport policies.